 Papa Wolf: Rhett fills this trope, spoiling Bonnie rotten, he fires a nanny in the movie and a servant in the book for leaving Bonnie alone in the dark.
 He also has a revelation about his role in society after a discussion with Wade.

 Precision F-Strike: "Frankly, my dear, I don't give a damn."
-This proved a problem for the movie as the last word was forbidden by the Hays Code, but the code was modified specifically so that the word could stay.
-The studio paid about $5,000 in fines back when that meant something.
+This proved a problem for the movie as the last word was forbidden by The Hays Code, but the code was modified specifically so that the word could stay.
+There's a long-held rumor that the studio had to pay $5,000 in fines (in 1930s money), but in fact the fines were waived due to the line being straight from the novel.

 Pretty in Mink: Scarlett wears a few furs after she marries Rhett, to show her new wealth, such as an ermine-trimmed jacket and ermine muff.